rociosickinger/rociosickinger/README.md

 - 👋 Hi, I’m @rociosickinger
-- 👀 I’m interested in ...
-Aprender constantemente,
+- 👀 I’m interested in  la tecnologia, el arte y la musica.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-- 📫 How to reach me  rociosickinger@gmail.com

 <!---
 rociosickinger/rociosickinger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.